If you have questions about your data

 Why do we collect your data?

-We take your e-mail address so that we can respond to your enquiry as effectively as possible and send you our regular blogposts about children’s literature.
+We take your details so that we can respond to your enquiry as effectively as possible.

 How your data is held